popolo-project/popolo-spec/data.md

 * the role that the person fulfills in the organization
 * the time interval over which the relationship exists

+In both cases, the `role` property serves as the title of the Post or Membership.

 <p class="note" id="note1">1.
 A Post instance cannot represent historical holders of the position, given that a Post survives all its holders.
 To represent such historical information, a Membership instance can be used.
-If a Post ceases to exist, a Post instance can of course be used to represent that historical position.</p>
+If a Post ceases to exist, a Post instance can of course be used to represent that historical position; it just can't represent all historical holders of that position.</p>

-<h1 id="standard-reuse">Standard Reuse</h1>
+<h1 id="standard-reuse">3.
+Standard Reuse</h1>

 This project should adopt suitable existing standards wherever possible.
 Following [a survey](data/survey.html), these are:

 <table>
+  <caption>Suitable existing standards for people and organizations</caption>
   <thead>
     <tr>
       <th>Publisher</th>